uttori/uttori-data-tools/docs/data-stream.md

 While most languages use a 32-bit or 64-bit floating point decimal variable, usually called single or double, Turbo Pascal featured an uncommon 48-bit float called a real which served the same function as a float.

+The Real48 type exists for backward compatibility with Turbo Pascal.
+It defines a 6-byte floating-point type.
+The Real48 type has an 8-bit exponent and a 39-bit normalized mantissa.
+It cannot store denormalized values, infinity, or not-a-number.
+If the exponent is zero, the number is zero.

 Structure (Bytes, Big Endian)
 5: SMMMMMMM 4: MMMMMMMM 3: MMMMMMMM 2: MMMMMMMM 1: MMMMMMMM 0: EEEEEEEE